 HALO is a large-scale immersive installation by renowned Brighton-based artist duo Semiconductor created following a residency at CERN, the European Laboratory for Particle Physics.

-Step into an intricate mechanical structure operated by data collected at CERN which recreates the conditions shortly after the Big Bang.
+Step into an intricate mechanical structure operated by data collected at CERN.
 HALO is a multisensory experience of matter formation in the early universe generated through projections and sound played out upon hundreds of vertical piano strings.

 Being allowed to look at and listen to this data gives audiences a sense of something bigger than themselves, inspiring awe and wonder at the complexity of nature, and at the elaborate systems humans create to understand the world around them.

 Semiconductor is Ruth Jarman and Joe Gerhardt who are known for their innovative artworks which explore the material nature of our world and how we experience it through the lenses of science and technology, blending experimental moving image techniques, scientific research and digital technologies.

 This event is free of charge - but you must reserve a place in advance of your visit.
 Places are available for 30 minute slots between 12pm - 8pm, Wednesday - Sunday.
 Once inside you can choose how long you wish to stay, up to half an hour per visit.

 Click here for information on the Covid safety measures that will be in place for this event

 HALO by Semiconductor is at Attenborough Centre for the Creative Arts as part of Brighton Festival

 Wednesday 19 May 2021 - Friday 4 June 2021